 Our Research & Strategy team includes experts in economics, capital markets, demographics and spatial analysis.
 The team is based in, and covers, major real estate markets in Europe, North America and Asia Pacific – the three regions of the world where we invest.
 The team also has privileged access to JLL’s 300 market analysts around the globe.
 Their analyses of investor and corporate occupier trends provide valuable insights to our research.

-Jacques has a PhD from the Massachusetts Institute of Technology, an MSc from the London School of Economics and a BA from the University of Pennsylvania.
+Jacques received his PhD from the Massachusetts Institute of Technology, a Masters degree from the London School of Economics and an undergraduate degree from the University of Pennsylvania.
 He also teaches “International Real Estate” at the Kellogg School of Management of Northwestern University.

 Elysia was previously the Head of Investment Governance, Strategy & Research Asia Pacific for Aviva Investors and subsequently the Head of Research and Strategy for J.P.
 Morgan Asset Management – Real Estate Asia Pacific (as part of the M&A).
 Before returning to Asia, Elysia has over a decade of experience in real estate investment research and strategy in the U.S. She has held positions in real estate research and strategy teams at BlackRock based in New York and LaSalle based in Chicago.
 Elysia started her career in Hong Kong in 1998.

 She holds a B.S. from Xiamen University and a Master’s degree in Real Estate from Cornell University.
 In 2011, Elysia was named a Rising Leader by Commercial Property Executive in the U.S. She sits on the Advisory Board of Cornell University Baker Program in Real Estate and the Research Committee of ANREV.